nicolasluckie/LEMPStack/README.md

 ## Environment Variables

 We do not want to include sensitive information in the `docker-compose.yml` file.
-Instead, we source environment variables from the `.env` file, and use the `db.ini` file for storing database connection info.
+Instead, we source environment variables and database connection information from the `.env` file.
 This way sensitive information is not committed to version control.

-### .env
+### Configure .env File

-**Rename `.env.example` to `.env` and change the values within.**
+**Rename `.env.example` to `.env` in the `/secure` folder, and change the values within.**

+1. This is outside the web root for security purposes.
-This file securely passes environment variables to the mariadb container without hard-coding them in your `docker-compose.yml` file.
-This way you can move it outside the root folder for security purposes.
+2. This file securely passes environment variables to all three Docker containers without hard-coding them in the `docker-compose.yml` file.

-### db.ini

-**Rename `/app/db/db.ini.example` to `db.ini` and change the values within.**

-This file is used by the `/app/db/db.inc.php` to establish a connection to the database without hard-coding the connection string.
-This way you can move it outside the `/db/` folder for security purposes.
+3. This file is used by `/app/db/db.inc.php` to establish a connection to the database without hard-coding the connection string.
+Nginx requires a Bind Mount so `/db/db.inc.php` can access the variables within.

-**NOTE:** The **`SERVER`** variable must match the **service name** in `docker-compose.yml`.
-In this case the service name is **`mariadb`**, whereas the container name is `lempstack_mariadb`.
+**NOTE:** The **`MYSQL_SERVER`** variable must match the **service name** in `docker-compose.yml`.
+In this case, the service name is **`mariadb`**, whereas the container name is `lempstack_mariadb`.

 ## Deployment